Aarhus University Seal

 Associated ongoing Postdoc projects

-Ane Kirstine Peisler Skovgaard: The loom as image generator.
+Ane Kirstine Peisler Skovgaard: The loom as the generator of images.

 Gertrud Latif Knudsen: The art museum as a platform for local and social communities.